Ski Hotham

 The upper parts of the mountain above the road feature the beginners’ terrain.
 The advantage of both areas is that they are dedicated for beginners, so novices can learn in peace without fast skiers whizzing past them.

-The Big D is inaptly named because there’s nothing “big” about it, and it’s a beginners’ area that is largely frequented by kids and used as a base for kids’ ski school.
-Unfortunately it’s not interconnected via the slopes with the main part of the Hotham terrain, which is a major pain for parents.
-From the Big D, it is possible for advanced riders to walk across the road and then scoot down a run (pending snow cover), but you can’t ski-in and it requires a bus ride to get there.
+The Big D is inaptly named because there’s nothing “big” about it, and whilst it was once the designated beginners’ zone, it is now a terrain park sector, but still with beginner runs available.
+Unfortunately it’s not interconnected via the slopes or lifts with the main part of the Hotham terrain.
+From the Big D, it is possible for advanced riders to walk across the road and then scoot down a run toward Blue Ribbon, but you can’t ski-in and it requires a bus ride to get there.
 A big pro for the Big D is that it’s tree lined and somewhat protected from the elements.

-The Summit is the other beginners’ area where typically the adults go to learn.
-This mellow run is massively wide so there’s a lot of space for error.
+The Summit & upper village area is now the main beginners’ sector.
+Below the Hotham Central building, two surface conveyors are awkwardly located for first timers.
+On the summit proper, another surface conveyor is alongside the lower portion of the Summit quad chair.
+The mellow Summit run is massively wide so there’s a lot of space for error!
 It’s just unfortunate that the only slightly steep pitch is right at the bottom where the beginners are supposed to be able to stop to get on a lift without crashing into the lift queue!
-The Summit is treeless and riding the lift is a nightmare in foul weather (if the chair is open).
-After a bad weather day, it’s a surprise that beginners want to continue to learn to ski after riding on this very chilly lift.
+The Summit is treeless and riding the chairlift is a nightmare in foul weather (if the chair is even running!).
+After a bad weather day, it’s a surprise that beginners want to continue to learn to ski after riding on this extremely chilly lift.

 Ski Hotham - Intermediates

-Mt Hotham doesn’t have much terrain choice for low-end intermediates.
-The first progression for beginners is the Sun Run and then onto Slalom Gully which is often chaotic.
-Even though it’s a dedicated slow zone, it has snow plowers along with fast rippers, and with too many people and mixed abilities on the one slope, it’s not surprising that the blood bucket is frequently in action.
+Mt Hotham has very limited ski terrain choice for progressing beginners & low-end intermediates.
+The first progression for beginners is the Sun Run and then onto Slalom Gully which is often chaotic from about 9.30am.
+Even though it’s a dedicated slow zone, it has snow-plowers along with fast rippers, and with too many people and mixed abilities on the one slope it’s not surprising that the blood bucket is frequently in action.

 Strong intermediates have plenty to choose from (see advanced terrain below).